quanh/Reminders/README.md

 # Reminders
-A extentsion of view,reminders for view , inner or out of view
+An extention of view,reminders for view , inner or out of view